 The American Diabetes Association heartily endorses sugar-free diets.
-The organization also recommends consuming at least five servings of fruits and vegetables each day; a half-dozen servings of breads and cereals; no more than three servings of low-fat milk or yogurt, lean meats; and a limited amount of sweets and desserts.
+The organisation also recommends consuming at least five servings of fruits and vegetables each day; a half-dozen servings of bread and cereals; no more than three servings of low-fat milk or yoghurt, lean meats; and a limited amount of sweets and desserts.

-It is interesting to note that a food can be labeled “no sugar added” and still contain sugar.
-The label refers to the fact that no table sugar is involved; however, the food could still have its share of natural sugars.
+It is interesting to note that food can be labelled “no sugar added” and still contain sugar.
+The label refers to the fact that no table sugar is involved.
+However, the food could still have its share of natural sugars.
 As a result, no-sugar-added food could have as many calories as other types of food.
 In addition, the Diabetes Association cautions that eating protein alone will not enhance your muscles.
 Rather, you need exercise to strengthen your muscles.

 While eating sugar-free food can be beneficial, the Diabetes Association offers other tips for attempting to lose weight and keep it off.
-In general, the guidelines call for reducing calories and fat, exercising each day, not skipping breakfast, and maintaining a food log which indicates everything you have consumed on a daily basis.
+In general, the guidelines call for reducing calories and fat, exercising each day, not skipping breakfast, and maintaining a food log which indicates everything you have consumed daily.

 Lessening your dependence on sugar can be an important first step toward improving your diet.
 But, as we have seen, simply eating sugar-free will not guarantee that you will achieve the weight loss you’re looking for.
 Weight reduction takes a great deal of discipline and patience.
 You did not gain all of your extra weight in a single day, so you can’t expect to be rid of it instantaneously.
 With dedication and hard work, you can achieve your weight loss goals.

 You yourself may be astounded at your progress, once you begin a sensible diet plan.